MARICO

 Is the promoter bullish about Marico?

-Promoters seem not to be bullish about the company and have been selling shares in the open market.
-Latest quarter promoter holding in Marico is 58.93% and last quarter promoter holding is 58.94%
+Promoters stake in the company seems stable, and we need to go through filings and allocation of resources to gauge promoter bullishness.
+Latest quarter promoter holding in Marico is 58.93% and last quarter promoter holding is 58.93%.

 Are mutual funds buying/selling Marico?

-The mutual fund holding of Marico is increasing.
-The current mutual fund holding in Marico is 9.21% while previous quarter holding is 8.39%.
+The mutual fund holding of Marico is decreasing.
+The current mutual fund holding in Marico is 8.63% while previous quarter holding is 9.21%.